AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 .. highlight:: shell-session

 Why interactive jobs?
 ---------------------

-There are two ways you can submit your jobs to Slurm queue system: either interactively using ``srun`` or by submitting a script using ``sbatch``.
+In the next session, we will learn about :doc:`batch scripts
+<serial>`.
+Those get submitted and you see the results later.  *But
+what if you want to see the results now, for testing, development, or one-time things?* You don't want to run on the login node, so interactive jobs let you do that.
 This tutorial walks you through running your jobs interactively, and :doc:`the next tutorial on serial jobs <serial>` will go through serial jobs.

-Some people say "the cluster is for batch computing", but really it is to help you get your work done.  **Interactive jobs let you:**
+.. admonition:: HPC Diner metaphor: doing testing.

+  You go to a restaurant and usually you order something known from the menu: you make your order, send it to the back, do something else, and your food comes.
+This is the **serial jobs**.

+  But if you are developing something new, do you keep sending different orders back until you get it right?
+You could ask to go to the back and cook it yourself (not that health codes would allow it).
+This is like getting the **interactive session**.

+Interactive jobs let you:

 * Run a single job in the Slurm environment to test parameters and make sure it works (which is easier than constantly modifying batch